 There were a few questionable decisions made in the design, as you can read here.
 It also lacked the processing power to do what it tried to achieve; its TMS-7002 brain was too weak.
 But the worst thing was: The synth sounded horrible.
 What I had hoped for was classic analog punch with a digital, modern twist.
 What I got was a dull third-rate ROMpler.
-One of the best sounds was no analog pad but a sampled ripoff of a DX-7 slap bass sound, which tells you a lot about the competition.
+One of the best sounds was no analog pad but a sampled ripoff of a DX-7 slap bass sound.
 Despite its analog filters, the sounds were thin and harsh, and even the metallic sounds did not shine but came across flat and dull.
 All high frequencies seemed to be missing.

 Dull by design – the central flaw